ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 ## Q22 - Confirm with ls -la that the extraction worked.
 What did you find inside?

-it Worked fine - unit1/ came back with intro.txt inside it, same as it went in.
+It worked fine - unit1/ came back with intro.txt inside it, same as it went in.

 Command:

 ```
 $ cd ~/cyber-course/
 $ tar -czvf unit2.tar.gz unit2/